SamCrabtree/Portfolio/README.md

 ## Javascript Features

 1. Create a form (such as a ‘Contact Us’ form), validate at least one field (ex: email is in the correct format) and then use that information on your page somehow.
 For example, display it back to the user on button click, or change a setting on the page based on a section.
 Having a form that does nothing on clicking Submit or that just refreshes the page is not enough - you must capture the value(s) of the form and use it somehow.

+  This requirement is met on the contact.html using the validate.js script.
+The primary goal is to validate that the email is in the corect format and then upon submission, the form is replaced with a demo of the form that has been submitted.